Honors Courses and Curriculum

 Individual Studies Courses are courses designed by the individual student and mentoring faculty, whereby the student contracts with the faculty to do high-quality independent work, such as a research project or an art or performance project.
 The student receives course credit for this work.
 Students interested in the Individual Studies opportunity should contact a member of the faculty for more information at least one semester in advance of the planned course.

-OSU Lima strongly encourages undergraduates to undertake independent research with the guidance of faculty.
-While this opportunity is available to all Lima students, it is especially appropriate for Honors students.
-For more information, visit the undergraduate research web site and contact the Honors Director Meggie Young (email@example.com) or Associate Dean Leite (firstname.lastname@example.org).
+Ohio State Lima strongly encourages undergraduates to undertake independent research with the guidance of faculty.
+While this opportunity is available to all Lima students, it is especially appropriate for Honors students who may be able to graduate the ‘with honors research distinction’ designation on their transcript (this designation available in select major fields).
+For more information, visit the undergraduate research website and contact the Honors Director Dr. Jackie Augustine (email@example.com).